Alberta Disability Tax Credit Calculation, Eligibility and Application

 In Conclusion

-Disability Credit Canada has helped thousands of Canadians qualify and receive the most out of the Disability Tax Credit.
-Our professional, dedicated staff has extensive knowledge and experience and we are committed to the successful completion of each and every application we take on.
+Disability Credit Canada has assisted thousands of Canadians in qualifying for and maximizing the benefits of the Disability Tax Credit.
+Our dedicated and knowledgeable team is committed to ensuring the successful completion of every application we handle.

-We offer free assessments and work on a NO WIN – NO FEE basis, meaning we only get paid if you do and are incentivized to bring you the most out of your refund!
+We provide free assessments and operate on a NO WIN – NO FEE basis, meaning we only receive payment if you do, giving us the incentive to secure the maximum refund for you!

 Call us today for help with your disability tax credit in Alberta